renovatebot/auto-cancel-actions/README.md

 # auto-cancel-actions

-Github app to autocancel previous builds of github workflows.
-This action is automatically deployed to [glitch](https://glitch.com/~renovatebot-auto-cancel-actions).
+Github app to autocancel previous builds of GitHub workflows.
+This action is automatically deployed to [Glitch](https://glitch.com/~renovatebot-auto-cancel-actions).

 ## Configuration

-Config file need to be: `.github/auto-cancel-actions.yml` and `version` mus be `1`.
+The configuration file is called `auto-cancel-actions.yml` and must be placed in the `.github` directory: `.github/auto-cancel-actions.yml`.
+At the top of this file you must specify that the `version` is `1`.

 `branches` are a list of [`micromatch`](https://www.npmjs.com/package/micromatch) expressions.

-### Samples
+### Example configurations

-Don't cancel workflows on master branch (default config)
+#### Don't cancel workflows on `master` branch (default config)

 ```yml
 version: 1